herkkules/herkkules/README.md

 >  - **Critical Information Management:**

->  - **Distributed Systems:** For organisations with complex or decentralised operations, I develop distributed architectures that prioritise usability, security, and scalability, while ensuring ... and reliable performance across locations.
+>  - **Distributed Systems:** For organisations with complex or decentralised operations, I develop distributed architectures that prioritise usability and scalability, while ensuring security and reliable performance globally.

 ---